-These entrepreneurs have adopted the Silicon Valley practice of hiring young people, today’s Millennials, for key leadership positions.
-These bright young Millennials were typically recruited out of college to work as engineers for large oil and gas companies.
-Within a year or two, the best and brightest are quickly bored by the slow pace of the larger companies and are attracted to the faster pace at entrepreneurial companies.
-Consequently, entrepreneurial companies are knocking the socks off the larger competitors by putting Millennials in key positions and taking advantage of the creativity of the new generation.
+These entrepreneurs have adopted the Silicon Valley practice of hiring young people, today’s millennials, for key leadership positions.
+These bright, young millennials were typically recruited out of college to work as engineers for large oil and gas companies.
+Within a year or two, the best and brightest are quickly bored by the slow pace of larger companies and are attracted to the faster pace at entrepreneurial companies.
+Consequently, entrepreneurial companies are knocking the socks off the larger competitors by putting millennials in key positions and taking advantage of the new generation’s creativity.

 Taking an unconventional approach to drilling for oil and gas in previously declining fields has bolstered the economy, particularly in Midland.
-Taking an unconventional approach to leveraging Millennials can eliminate the impending skills gap for oil and gas companies.
+An unconventional approach to leveraging millennials can eliminate the impending skills gap for oil and gas companies.

 The Boomer Training Model

-Oil and gas companies have developed comprehensive training programs to plug the impending skills gap when Boomers start retiring.
+Oil and gas companies have developed comprehensive training programs to plug the impending skills gap when baby boomers start retiring.
 Millennials spend months in classroom and office-based training programs.
-Rotational assignments meant to introduce the entire company continue to keep Millennials from the field.
-Once field assignments are given, Boomers micromanage the new arrivals in an effort to prevent mistakes.
-The micro-management training approach was successful for Boomers and is now being used to train Millennials.
-The rationale behind these programs is the theory that everyone learns the same way as Boomers.
+Rotational assignments meant to introduce the entire company continue to keep millennials from the field.
+Once field assignments are given, boomers micromanage the new arrivals in an effort to prevent mistakes.
+The micro-management training approach was successful for boomers, so it’s now being used to train Millennials.
+The rationale is that everyone learns the same way as boomers.
 Wrong!

-It is rare to have a discussion with senior executives of oilfield services companies without hearing laments of losing newly minted engineers.
-In our research, we found the most common reasons why the trained new engineers leave large companies.
-Millennials want to be accountable, make an impact and have more autonomy.
-The new smaller oilfield services company offer what they seek: the Unconventional Resource
+It’s rare to have a discussion with senior executives of oilfield services companies without hearing laments of losing newly minted engineers.
+In our research, we found the most common reasons why newly-trained engineers leave large companies.
+Millennials want to be accountable, make an impact, and have more autonomy.
+The new, smaller oilfield services companies offer what they seek: the unconventional resource.

-Our clients continue to encourage Millennials by providing the responsibility to help grow key components of the business.
-One of the oilfield companies in Midland has a Millennial managing all of their field operations.
-At another company, a Millennial runs the casing business.
-This ranges from $250 to $400 million in revenue a year.
-Not an insignificant amount.
-In both cases, the Millennials crews beat industry benchmarks for time to complete service and quality of results.
-When asked, the Millennial managers state that success is the result of improving what is learned from their peers in social networking and media.
+Our clients continue to encourage millennials by providing the responsibility to help grow key components of the business.
+One of the oilfield companies in Midland has a millennial managing all field operations.
+At another company, a millennial runs the casing business.
+This ranges from $250-400 million in revenue a —not an insignificant amount.
+In both cases, the millennials crews beat industry benchmarks for time to complete service and quality of results.
+When asked, the millennial managers state that success is the result of improving what is learned from their peers in social networking and media.